RioNoir/jellyplus/docs/DOCUMENTATION.md

 *https://personal-storage.jellyplus/mr-robot/season-01/episode-004.mp4*

 Direct Urls are configurable at the Movie, TV Series, TV Series Season, and individual TV Series Episode level.
 When configured at the TV Series and/or Season level, if configured via parameters, all episodes will inherit the correct links.
 Direct Urls take precedence over Addons from the moment you choose to play a content in "automatic" mode.

+DISCLAIMER: The source from where to reproduce the content must be legitimate and you must have the rights to stream it.

 ## Addons